nathanielho/nathanielho.github.io/index.md

 # About Me

-I am a Techncial Sales Engineer at Net Insight working on media telecommunciations, processing and compression.
+I am a Techncial Sales Engineer at Net Insight working in media telecommunciations, processing and compression.
 I have previously worked at Ericsson in Sweden on Mobile Core SDN, Openflow, Mobile Backhaul, IP & Metro Ethernet.
 [LinkedIn](https://www.linkedin.com/in/nathaniel-ho-30434a11/)